FIXTURES, FAUCETS AND FIXTURE FITTINGS

 P2720.4 Manufacturer’s instructions.

 The product shall be installed in accordance with the manufacturer’s instructions.

 The bidet shall be equipped with either an air-gap-type or vacuum-breaker-type fixture supply fitting.

-Fixture fittings supplied with both hot and cold water shall be installed and adjusted so that the left-hand side of the water temperature control represents the flow of hot water when facing the outlet.
+Fixture fittings and faucets that are supplied with both hot and cold water shall be installed and adjusted so that the left-hand side of the water temperature control represents the flow of hot water when facing the outlet.

-Individual pressure-balancing inline valves for individual fixture fittings shall comply with ASSE 1066.
-Such valves shall be installed in an accessible location and shall not be used as a substitute for the balanced pressure, thermostatic or combination shower valves required in Section P2708.3.
+Where individual pressure-balancing in-line valves for individual fixture fittings are installed, the valves shall comply with ASSE 1066.
+Such valves shall be installed in an accessible location and shall not be used alone as a substitute for the balanced pressure, thermostatic or combination shower valves required in Section P2708.3.

-Personal hygiene devices integral to water closets or water closet seats shall conform to ASME A112.4.2.
+Personal hygiene devices integral to water closets or water closet seats shall conform to the requirements of ASME A112.4.2.